ExtCore/ExtCore-Docs/fundamentals/debugging.rst

 ﻿Debugging ExtCore Extensions
 ============================

-To be able to debug an ExtCore extension you need to add direct dependencies to all of its packages to the main web application project.json file.
-When development process is complete, you may remove that direct dependencies and use extensions as DLL files.
+To be able to debug an ExtCore extension you need to add the explicit project references to all of its projects to the main web application.
+When development process is complete, you may remove that references and use the extension as the DLL files.